 Himeji Castle is one of the most popular tourist spots in Japan and the most popular Japanese castle.
-It was originally built in the 14th century and the castle as seen today dates roughly to the 17th century, if my understanding is correct.
 Himeji is one of the best (if not the best) examples of of Japanese castle architecture and it survived the bombing of Himeji during World War II, even though the entire city was bombed.
 It’s a popular day trip from Kyoto and since it’s been named one of the best sites in Japan, if not the world, I absolutely had to go.

 The castle exterior is pretty impressive.
-The clean gray, black and white palette really highlights the main architectural details.
+The clean gray, black and white palette really highlights the main architectural details and makes an impression on the skyline.
 The grounds are also huge and tall.
 The castle is seven storeys high and on a large hill, so the height is very impressive.
 The grounds also extend quite a ways from the main keep (the primary attraction of the castle).
-Even though the castle is in the middle of a modern city now, it’s fascinating to think of how impressive it would have been in its heyday, when you could see if for miles away.
+Even though the castle is in the middle of a modern city now, it’s fascinating to think of how impressive it would have been in its heyday, when you could see it for miles away.

 I wanted to like Himeji but I even met some other travellers who agreed: it’s just a building.
 And it’s kind of boring.

 It’s probably way more interesting to someone who enjoys military history and samurai.
 However, the castle would’ve been much more interesting had they had more artefacts that belonged to its history.
 There are some signs that explain some history but that’s it.
 Weapons, armour, and other memorabilia would’ve really made the castle more enjoyable.
 There was also not much information on the royalty that used to own the castle.